-The following items are taken from the pages of Rock’n’Roll Unravelled and build up to tell the story of the Beatles.
+The following Beatles extracts are all taken from the pages of Rock’n’Roll Unravelled and build up to tell the story of the Beatles.
 There are only a few of the Beatles items here, to give a flavour of their story; the book has a far more comprehensive coverage.

 How the Beatles came together: 6 July 1957 to 4 September 1962